masihbj/masihbj.github.io/_projects/4_project.md

 My deep dive into magnesium alloys kicked off with the ZK60+REE project—an exciting introduction to materials science that really got me hooked.
 That early success gave me the confidence (and curiosity) to take on bigger challenges.
 It also led to a new chapter in my academic journey: becoming a **Graduate Research Assistant** with the *AMAs Research Group*.
 That role opened up opportunities to explore even more advanced materials and experimental techniques.

 ### The Research Focus:
-Building on that momentum, I began working on a bold new project: developing a magnesium matrix composite that could take lightweight engineering to the next level.
+Building on that momentum, I began working on a bold new project: developing a magnesium matrix composite aimed at improving performance in lightweight engineering applications.
 The core material?
 WE43 magnesium alloy, strengthened with different amounts of boron carbide (B₄C) particles.
 Unlike previous projects where I mostly studied existing alloys, this one asked me to take the wheel for the full ride—from designing and casting the composite to processing, testing, and analyzing it.
 It was a big leap, but also a great learning experience.

 #### My Role:
 My responsibilities spanned the entire development process.
 I worked on fine-tuning the stir casting technique, figuring out the best heat treatment conditions, and overcoming the complexities of hot rolling magnesium-based composites.
 On the analysis side, I led extensive testing—everything from optical microscopy and SEM-EDS to XRD and FTIR spectroscopy, plus mechanical tests for hardness, tensile strength, and wear behavior.
 The goal was to really understand how the B₄C additions and processing steps were affecting the material’s structure and performance.